satsfort/satsfort/README.md

 - **Local-first.** Your xpubs, addresses, and history live in an encrypted SQLite database on your machine.
 The app works fully offline, no account required.
 - **Bitcoin only.** No shitcoins, no noise.
 Every feature is built around BTC.
 - **Watch-only by design.** Sats Fort never holds private keys.
 Import an xpub or paste an address, and it will track balances and history without ever being able to spend.
+- **Open source.** AGPLv3, audit it yourself, run it yourself, fork it if you want to.
 - **Zero-knowledge backups (optional).** Premium users can sync an end-to-end encrypted backup of their vault to our backend.
-Encryption happens on your device with a key only you hold, so the server stores ciphertext it cannot read.
+Encryption happens on your device with a key only you hold, so the server stores ciphertext it cannot read. (coming soon)
-- **Open source.** AGPLv3, audit it yourself, run it yourself, fork it if you want to.

 ## Features